mappum/number-script/README.markdown

   -o, --output       set a file to output to ("-" goes to stdout) -v, --version      display NumberScript version
   -h, --help         display this message

+  -b, --base         specifies the base to use for the code, defaults to 10

 ```